 This article is part two of our “Finding Opportunity in the App Market” blog series.
 You can find part one here.

-Competitive research is about revealing your competition’s strengths and weaknesses in order to define your own competitive advantage.
+Competitive research is about discovering your competition’s strengths and weaknesses.
 Building a product that offers the same features as the competition won’t help you win over many users.
 A unique value proposition (UVP) is the core of your competitive advantage and is arguably one of the most important conversion factors for your product.
 A UVP is the first step you need to consider to optimize user loyalty and overall business success.

 To create your UVP, you’ll want to begin by answering these fundamental questions: